boonebgorges/bp-groupblog/readme.txt

 **Roadmap:**

+* Allow the admin to let group admins choose the blog name, instead of following the group name.
+* Frontend posting from the blg home page.
 * Include an RSS icon for easy access to the Blog's RSS feed.

 == Installation ==

 1) unzip the bp-groupblog.zip file into `/wp-contents/plugins/bp-groupblog`

-2) move the `/bp-groupblog/themes/bp-groupblog` folder to your WPMU themes folder
+2) move the `/themes/bp-groupblog` folder to your WPMU themes folder

 3) activate the plugin

 4) You are done!

-5) If you want to override the groupblog theme files, just copy the 'groupblog' folder into your active theme and modify to your needs.
+5) Optionally, if you wish to override the files inside the folder called groupblog, first copy that folder over to the BuddyPress bp-default theme folder.
+You can make any changes in the folder that you just copied and they will take precedence over the original folder.

 **NOTE: Please deactivate the plugin before running automatic upgrade or you will get a big fat 'Cannot redeclare' fatal error.
 Regardless, if you do activate while the plugin is active it will still work fine.
 It is just that nobody likes errors, even when they are not real.**